lenmorld2/the_web_app_about_web_apps/articles/12_some_ways_fullstack_setup.md

+## 2 ways to set up a webpack (React, ES6, babel) frontend and a Node backend

 1. One server that acts both as web server and data server

   - A Node server serves the files bundled by Webpack (frontend), and also handles all API requests from the frontend.